The Outreach Program was developed to inform and unite both athletes and their entourage about anti-doping and the Say NO! to Doping message.

 WADA’s Outreach Program is delivered at major multi-sport events, such as the Olympic and Paralympic Games, and other regional events.
 While the program has evolved over time, the following characteristics remain central to the success and effectiveness of WADA’s Program in particular, and of outreach in general:

 Anti-doping experts and retired athletes are recruited from around the world to staff the Center.
-This format allows athletes to ask their anti-doping questions of peers and experts, enforcing the quality and credibility of the anti-doping message.
+This format allows athletes to ask their anti-doping questions to peers and experts, enforcing the quality and credibility of the anti-doping message.

 Athletes visiting the Center play interactive computer games that allow them to test their knowledge about anti-doping.
 Participants are rewarded for their efforts.
 At some events, athletes can sign a “Pledge to Doping-Free Sport” banner that is displayed at the Center throughout the event.